 (2) they just talk way too much and it opens the door to additional questions

 On, #1 – sometimes forgetfulness happens.
 As I mentioned, the carrier generally can see application history from 7 years ago.
-If something doesn’t match which adversely affect your application decision, not to worry.
+If something doesn’t match which adversely affects your application decision, not to worry.
 In this case, we usually have you order your MIB report to see what is on there.
 (Honestly, it is good to do that anyway, BEFORE applying.)
 Then, based on the information, we pivot to another carrier that can meet your needs.
 Or, if it is incorrect information, you can go through the steps to remove the inaccurate information from the MIB report.
 If you would like to order your MIB report, which is good practice to do so, the report usually comes in a week.
 Moreover, if you feel there is an error, we can go through the steps to correct it.